Truist: Insurance services

-History of SunTrust Banks
+History of SunTrust

 SunTrust Banks is the combination of three companies, two banks, one based in Georgia and one based in Florida, and an investment company.
 The three companies are Trust Company of Georgia, Sun Bank, and The Robinson-Humphrey Company.

 On September 21, 1891 what subsequently became the Trust Company of Georgia was started by John M. Green, Joel Hurt, H. L. Atwater, W. A. Hansell, T. J. Hightower, J. G. Oglesby, J. D. Turner, John B. Daniel, Joseph Hirsch, Leon Lieberman, Louis Wellhouse, A. J. McBride, D. O. Dougherty, W. A. Gregg, W. W. Draper, A. C. Hook, W. T. Ashford, George W. Brooke, C. I. Branan, and C. D. Montgomery.
 In November 1893, it restructured as a trust company and renamed itself Trust Company of Georgia.

 The earliest predecessor of Sun Bank was founded in 1911 as The People's National Bank in Orlando, Florida.
 In 1920, it became the First National Bank.
 In the early 1930s, during the Great Depression, the First National Bank and Trust Company failed.
 It was reorganized on Valentine's Day 1934 as the First National Bank at Orlando.
 In 1973, the bank merged with other Orlando banks to become SunBanks.
 As of December 31, 1973, it had three bank-related subsidiaries and total assets of $1.713 billion.
 In 1985 the Trust Company of Georgia and Sun Banks Inc. merge to form SunTrust Banks Inc.

 The Robinson-Humphrey Company was founded as a municipal bond shop by Roby Robinson in 1894.
 Robinson and William G. Humphrey, a bond trader from Toledo, Ohio, eventually incorporated The Robinson-Humphrey Co. in 1902.
 It blossomed into the leading investment banking firm in the South under Chairman Justus Martin Jr., who helped broaden its ties to Atlanta corporations, European clients and the firm's wealthy families who were brokerage clients.
 Martin was at the helm when Robinson-Humphrey commissioned the building of the bold Atlanta Financial Center in city's tony Buckhead business district in the early 1980s.
 In 1982, Martin sold Robinson-Humphrey to American Express, which was then run by another Atlanta deal maker and fellow Georgia Tech grad, James Robinson (no relation to Roby Robinson).
 Under AmEx, the firm operated as part of Shearson Lehman Brothers Inc. In 1993, deal maker Sandy Weill orchestrated a deal for Shearson's retail division, and Robinson-Humphrey was included in the sale, using the Smith Barney unit of Primerica Corp.
 The company was acquired by SunTrust in 2001.
 In June 2020 SunTrust Robinson Humphrey and BB&T Capital Markets combined to form the new Truist Securities.